 A student asked me the other day whether King's legacy is something to be given up since it can be used for contrary ends.
 My piece doesn't answer this with a clear answer.
 I do hope that it leaves readers asking that question.
 To me that question is a prior step to ruthlessly careful and self-conscious criticism.

 The issue in this discussed example is that if an identity is so ubiquitous as Apple’s enthrallment was, it can prevent us from realizing our conversion.

 Watching images of Hurricane Harvey, I’ve been able to do little but reflect on the past.
 I was born and raised in Houston.
 It may be America’s bustling fourth-largest city, but somehow I never thought the national news would feature the site of my first date, first speeding ticket, and countless other personal moments.

-Hilary Clinton's failed presidential campaign has prompted a number of post-mortem pieces on the state of the Democratic Party.
-Not too long ago, pundits had predicted that Donald Trump's nativism spelled the end of the Grand Ole Party.
-Now the question is where did Hilary Clinton go wrong, with many writers choosing to indict Democrats … Continue reading The Bible and Race in the USA: the Redundancy of Identity Politics
+Hilary Clinton’s failed presidential campaign has prompted a number of post-mortem pieces on the state of the Democratic Party.
+Not too long ago, pundits had predicted that Donald Trump’s nativism spelled the end of the Grand Ole Party.
+Now the question is where did Hilary Clinton go wrong,

 In just a few short weeks, the American Academy of Religion (AAR) and the Society of Biblical Literature (SBL) will be holding their joint annual meeting.
 Recently, the AAR took up the tradition of bandying a theme; "Revolutionary Love."
 Elsewhere I've offered remarks on the issues it raises for the type of work that I … Continue reading The Bible and Race in the USA: Dreaming of Ahistories